Categories

 To add a new category, click the Add category button on the front page or in a category view.

-When adding a new category from within an existing container, there is also an option to add a new Root category.
+When adding a new category from within an existing category, there is also an option to add a new Root category.
 Adding a Category within an existing category will create a child category, and a Root category will create a new main category.
+Note that new root categories can only be added from the Catalog Home page

 Add a title, short description and description.